iPhone 6 Home Button Replacement

 If you’re within your one-year Apple Care warranty, Apple will charge you $79.00 to repair your broken home button.
-If you’re Apple Care warranty has expired, expect to pay approximately $200.00 for all iPhone 6/6 Plus home button repairs.
+If your Apple Care warranty has expired, expect to pay approximately $200.00 for all iPhone 6/6 Plus home button repairs.

 If paying $200.00 is not in your budget to repair your broken home button, shopping for the best price is going to save you time, money, and headaches.
 Some services like iFixandRepair are charging $70.00, and Genius Phone Repair is quoted at $104.99 to fix an iPhone 6/6 Plus home button.

 CPR Cell Phone Repair Service